Edmonton: City council

 The Edmonton City Council consists of a mayor and twelve councillors serving four-year terms.
 Each councillor is elected in a ward (electoral district); the mayor is elected at-large through first-past-the-post voting.
 Most candidates are non-partisan, but municipal political parties were instituted in 2025.

-Council has the responsibility of approving the city's budget, and develops laws and policies intended to promote the health and safety of Edmonton residents based on the powers granted by the Municipal Government Act.
+The council has the responsibility of approving the city's budget, and develops laws and policies intended to promote the health and safety of Edmonton residents based on the powers granted by the Municipal Government Act.
 The council passes all legislation related to the city's police, firefighting, parks, and libraries, as well as its utilities – electricity, water supply, solid waste handling, and drainage.

 On July 22, 2009, City Council adopted an electoral system that divides Edmonton into 12 wards, instead of the previous system where two councillors were elected in each of six wards.
 As of 2010, each ward would elect one councillor by first-past-the-post voting.
 This system came into effect with the following election in October 2010.
-The most recent election was held in October 2021, and elected members to a four-year term.
+The most recent election was held in October 2025, and elected members to a four-year term.

 On December 7, 2020, a bylaw approving new ward boundaries and Indigenous ward names was passed by city council.